-A bright and spacious two bedroom fourth floor flat in excellent condition.
+A bright and spacious two bedroom fourth floor flat.
 Ideally located within moments of Chalk Farm tube station (Northern Line).
-Primrose Hill, Regent's Park and Belsize Park are within a few minutes walk.
+The open spaces of Primrose Hill, Regent's Park and Belsize Park are within a few minutes walk.
 Communal central heating.
 Lift.
 Double glazed sash windows.
 Communal gardens.
 Chain free

 Living room 15'4" x 13'8" To Bay window (currently used as bedroom)